 Guadalajara Coat of Arms

-Guadalajara was granted their coat of arms from King Charles V of Spain and Germany in the year.
+Guadalajara was granted its coat of arms from King Charles V of Spain and Germany in the year.
 1539.
 The coat of arms depicts two lions holding up a pine tree and represents a fighting spirit and perseverance.

 La Sala de los Magos